 Fallout 4 (2015)

 Bethesda took the reigns again for Fallout 4, and the game definitely makes a good first impression - the new engine looks great, and it opens with some nicely grim imagery as the player sees the bombs falling at the climax of the much-alluded-to Great War.
 It also promises a lot, integrating features like town building, weapon and armor crafting, legendary equipment with added bonuses, and a reworked Perk system, as well as Skyrim's Radiant Quests (endless randomly-generated objectives that can lead the player to any of numerous random areas); however, these elements never come together to turn Fallout 4 into something greater than the sum of its parts.
 Combat is more intense but also very repetitious because you're doing it almost constantly, town-building is ultimately just superfluous and not terribly well-thought-out ("hm, I can have a townsperson stand in a guard tower and get 2 Defense, regardless of how they're armed and armored, or I can built a turret out of dirt-common materials and get 6, letting them do something more useful instead").
 The plot is easily among the series' worst as well, just feeling like a cheap retread of elements from 3 and New Vegas.
 Any feeling of choice is hamstringed by the dumbed-down dialog system and flat, almost cartoonish, factions, and there are virtually no interesting story beats or moral dilemmas in any path you choose, making its story feel underdeveloped and unsatisfying.
-It's fun to play around with for a bit, but the lackluster writing, loot-farming format and lack of any real substance or cohesion behind its gameplay would make it totally forgettable if it didn't follow in the footsteps of one of the best RPGs of all time.
+The whole thing just has "design by committee" written all over it, and said committee's goal was very clearly to make a fast profit, not to make a good game.
+"Minecraft is the most popular game of all time, put a town-building element in our game, quick!
+Call of Duty and Battlefield let you customize weapons and those are big sellers, let's do that too!
+Mass Effect had that dialog wheel and bisexual romance scenes that everyone liked, let's add that in!
+Diablo and Torchlight and a zillion popular mobile games have legendary monsters and loot that gives you superpowers and scales with difficulty and people like that, add that in too!"
+It's still fun to play around with for a bit, but the lackluster writing and lack of any real substance or cohesion behind its design would make it totally forgettable if it didn't follow in the footsteps of one of the best RPGs of all time.
 It's a C.

 Fallout Shelter (2015)